 These covered bridges were all built during the 19th century.
 Today, many are usable for driving and all are lovely to look at.
 The covering protects the structure of the bridge underneath, allowing it to last many years longer than an uncovered bridge.
-They also protected pedestrians and helped horses from shying away from the water on either side of the bridge.
+In the past, they served to protect pedestrians and prevent horses from shying away from the water on either side of the bridge.
 There are about 1600 covered bridges in the world and over 100 here in Vermont.
-Here are a few around town right here that are worth checking out.
+Here are a few within a short drive of Swift House Inn.

 A charming bridge over the New Haven River just outside of Middlebury with views over a waterfall below.
 Located at Halpin Covered Bridge Rd, New Haven, VT 05472.

 Originally built between 1808 and 1820, this bridge has been preserved and rebuilt to continue being usable even today.
 It crosses the Otter Creek between Middlebury and Weybridge on Seymour Street, just under a mile from Swift House.